Aegon IV Targaryen

 Aegon coveted the Iron Throne as a boy.
 As a prince he was handsome, skilled with lance and sword.
 He loved to hunt, hawk, and dance.
 At court he was the brightest prince who dazzled lords with his wit.
 He had one major flaw, however: he could not rule himself.
 His lusts, gluttony and desires ruled him.

 Aegon was the eldest son of the King's Hand, Prince Viserys Targaryen, and his wife, Larra Rogare.
 He grew up during the rule of his uncle, King Aegon III.
 In 139 AC, his mother Larra returned to her native Lys, where she died in 145 AC.
 In 153 AC, Viserys had Aegon married to his sister, Princess Naerys, with Aegon III's blessing.
 Their marriage was an unhappy one.
 Naerys had a better relationship with her second brother, Prince Aemon, for he knew how to make her laugh and had something of the piety she had, while Aegon did not.
-When Aegon and Naerys were wed in the early months of 153 AC, Aemon quarrelled with Aegon at the wedding feast, and Naerys wept during the bedding.
+When Aegon and Naerys were wed in the early months of 153 AC, Aemon quarreled with Aegon at the wedding feast, and Naerys wept during the bedding.
 Aegon's first child with Naerys, Prince Daeron, was born on the last day of 153 AC.

-As a young prince, Aegon accompanied his cousin, King Daeron "the Young Dragon", in his Conquest of Dorne, as did Aegon's younger brother, Prince Aemon "the Dragonknight", who had joined the Kingsguard.
+As a young prince, Aegon accompanied his cousin, King Daeron "the Young Dragon", in his conquest of Dorne, as did Aegon's younger brother, Prince Aemon "the Dragonknight", who had joined the Kingsguard.
 After the submission of Sunspear, Aegon was tasked by King Daeron I to escort the highborn Dornish hostages to King's Landing.
-One of these hostages, Cassella Vaith, became one of Aegon's mistresses for a few years.
+One of these hostages, Lady Cassella Vaith, became one of Aegon's mistresses for a few years.

 When Baelor the Blessed became king after Daeron's death in Dorne, Baelor dissolved his marriage to his sister-wife, Daena, and imprisoned her and his other sisters in comfortable confinement of the Maidenvault so the sight of her would not tempt him or the men of his court to carnal thoughts.
 That did not stop Daena from escaping her confinement on three occasions, one time with the help of her cousin, Aegon.
 Daena became pregnant, refused to say who the father was, and was dubbed "Daena the Defiant" for her willfulness.
 In time she gave birth to Aegon's son who she named Daemon.

 Daemon was not the first of Aegon's bastards, however.
 Aegon had already acknowledged multiple children by two of his four mistresses, and more children would follow.
 In his marriage, however, childbirth went less easily.
 During the years of their marriage, Princess Naerys had several difficult pregnancies.
 In 161 AC, Naerys gave birth to twins who died shortly after the birth.
 This caused the new king, Baelor I Targaryen, to fast for a moon's turn.
 Because Naerys nearly died during this pregnancy, King Baelor sent Prince Aegon to Braavos on a diplomatic mission.
-Accounts at the time suggest it was excuse to make certain Aegon left Naerys alone as she recovered from the failed childbirth.
-In 172 AC, after another troubled labour, Naerys gave birth to a daughter named Daenerys.
+Accounts at the time suggest it was an excuse to make certain Aegon left Naerys alone as she recovered from the failed childbirth.
+In 172 AC, after another troubled labor, Naerys gave birth to a daughter named Daenerys.
 Daenerys' twin brother, however, was stillborn.

 Eventually Baelor starved himself to death during one of his pious fasts, and Daena and her sisters were passed over in the succession.
 Aegon's father Viserys became king, but he only ruled for a year before passing away himself.
 So, in 172 AC, the throne passed to Aegon, the Fourth of His Name.
 Some historians suspect that the sudden death of Aegon's father, King Viserys, was not natural and that his successor and son Aegon poisoned him in order to hasten his inheritance to the Iron Throne.